finnianr/Eiffel-Loop/doc/Contents.md

 ## Matlab
 **Status:** No longer maintained

-[Matlab](http://uk.mathworks.com/products/matlab/) is a popular math orientated scripting language.
-This interface was developed with Matlab Version 6.5, VC++ 8.0 Express Edition and Windows XP SP2.
+An Eiffel interface to [Matlab](http://uk.mathworks.com/products/matlab/), a popular math orientated scripting language.
+This interface was developed with Matlab Version 6.5, VC++ 8.0 Express Edition and Windows XP SP2 and successfully used in a number of linguistic research projects.
 ## Praat-script
 **Status:** No longer maintained